rust-lang/rust/text/0000-rename-int-uint.md

 This RFC originally proposed a new pair of alternatives `intx/uintx`.

-However, given the discussions about the previous revisions of this RFC, and the discussions in [Restarting the `int/uint` Discussion]( http://discuss.rust-lang.org/t/restarting-the-int-uint-discussion/1131), this RFC author (@CloudiDust) now believes that `iptr/uptr` and `imem/umem` can still be viable candidates.
+However, given the discussions about the previous revisions of this RFC, and the discussions in [Restarting the `int/uint` Discussion]( http://discuss.rust-lang.org/t/restarting-the-int-uint-discussion/1131), this RFC author now believes that `iptr/uptr` and `imem/umem` can still be viable candidates.

 This RFC also proposes two more pairs of candidates: `intp/uintp` and `intm/uintm`, which are actually variants of the above, but stress the `int` part instead of the `ptr`/`mem` part, which may make them subjectively better (or worse), as some would think `iptr/uptr` and `imem/umem` stress the wrong part of the name, and don't look like integer types.